awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/detach-instance-asg.md

 # Detach EC2 instances from your Auto Scaling group<a name="detach-instance-asg"></a>

-You can remove \(detach\) an instance from an Auto Scaling group\.
+You can remove \(detach\) an instance that is in the `InService` state from an Auto Scaling group\.
 After the instance is detached, you can manage it independently from the rest of the Auto Scaling group\.
 By detaching an instance, you can:
 + Move an instance out of one Auto Scaling group and attach it to a different group\.
 For more information, see [Attach EC2 instances to your Auto Scaling group](attach-instance-asg.md)\.
 + Test an Auto Scaling group by creating it using existing instances running your application\.
 You can then detach these instances from the Auto Scaling group when your tests are complete\.